- • Quickstart

 @SneakyThrows is hiding exceptions from the developer

-try-catch clause around the method and wraps each potential exception into a RuntimeException.
+try-catch clause around the method.
 So the developer doesn't have to do this manually - in most cases a global exception handling is sufficient.

 Other very practical annotations are